Know It All! – General Garage Door Opener Mechanism

 This determines the distance the door goes on the tracks.
 Settings are adjusted to ensure the door doesn’t stop too high or too late.

 The inverter’s purpose is to switch between AC and DC currents.
-The battery functions as a backup, allowing you to use your door in the event of a power outage.
+The battery is a backup, allowing you to use your door during a power outage.

 How Much Horsepower

 The horsepower rating of a garage door opener corresponds to its lifting power.
 Most residential garage door openers will have a horsepower rating between 1/2 and 1 1/2 hp.
-A higher horsepower opener will not wear out as fast, however the price difference can be quite noticeable.
+A higher horsepower opener will not wear out as fast.
+However, the price difference can be pretty noticeable.

 For most residential garage doors, a 1/2 hp opener is more than strong enough.